Chase Niece

-Chase Niece (born October 28, 1998) is an American soccer player who currently plays for North Texas SC in the MLS Next Pro.
+Chase Niece (born October 28, 1998) is an American soccer player.

 Playing career

 Youth, college and amateur

 Niece played high school soccer at Kirkwood High School, where he was a Top 150 recruit by TopDrawerSoccer.com.
 He also played four years of club soccer with the St. Louis Scott Gallagher academy, scoring six goals in over 80 appearances for the team.

 In 2017, Niece attended the University of Tulsa to play college soccer, but redshirted his entire freshman season.
 He transferred to Saint Louis University in 2018, going on make 63 appearances for the Billikens, scoring six goals and tallying two assists.
 Niece was named to the A-10 All-Championship team in 2021.

 During 2021, Niece also played in the USL League Two for St. Louis Scott Gallagher, making nine appearances.

 MLS SuperDraft

 On January 11, 2022, Niece was selected 66th overall in the 2022 MLS SuperDraft by FC Dallas.